RosterElf Logo

 Track absences without advance notice separately from planned leave.
 Unplanned absences are more disruptive and costly, requiring last-minute coverage.
 A high unplanned rate versus total absences suggests policy or communication issues.

-Overtime as percentage of total hours
+Overtime as a percentage of total hours

 While often tracked for cost reasons, overtime also reflects attendance patterns.
 High overtime may indicate understaffing driven by absenteeism.
 Cross-reference overtime spikes with absence data to identify root causes.